 5 Books for Your Lenten Journey

-If you want to deepen your relationship with God this Lent, these books may help you achieve your goal.
+If you want to deepen your relationship with God this Lent, these books may help.

 In this Lenten season, I’d like to offer you five books that I return to over and over because they have nourished my soul through the years.
 While the topics may seem a motley collection—prayer, awe, silence, creativity and the psalms—in fact, they all center on deepening one's relationship with God.
 I hope they feed your spiritual hunger as they have fed mine.